German government strikes deal on basic pension | DW | 10.11.2019

 The German government has agreed to introduce a "basic pension" so that people do not become welfare cases after a long and sometimes difficult working life earning low wages.
 The plan would also benefit low-earners who brought up children or looked after relatives.

-The basic pension constitutes an additional payment that would come on top of a retiree's pension payment — ensuring that they receive enough money that will cover more than just the basic costs of living.
+The basic pension constitutes an additional payment that would come on top of a retiree's pension payment — ensuring that they receive enough money to cover more than just the basic costs of living.

 To be eligible, a person must have contributed to the state social security system for 35 years and their retirement contributions must be between 30% to 80% of the average income in Germany.
 Applicants must undergo an income review in order to be eligible.